nick-schwarzenberg/network-emulator/README.md

 The script performs some environment and parameter checks at the beginning to avoid errors along the way.
 It will:

-1. check if it is run as root (future versions may use Linux capabilities instead);
+1. Check that it is run as root (future versions might use Linux capabilities instead);
-2. check that `socat` is available (or more precisely, can be found on $PATH);
+2. Check that `socat` is available (or more precisely, can be found on $PATH);
-3. check if IPv4 forwarding is enabled (which will already be the case on machines set up as a router) and enable it if required;
-4. check that at least one network interface name to redirect traffic from is set, and that the specified interfaces do exist; and
+3. Check that at least one network interface name to redirect traffic from is set, and that the specified interfaces do exist;
-5. check that ports for incoming and outgoing packets are set.
+4. Check that ports for incoming and outgoing packets are set;
+5. Check that the TUN device to be created does not exist yet; and
+6. Check that IPv4 forwarding is enabled (which will already be the case on machines set up as a router) and enable it if required.

-The name for the temporary TUN device is constructed from the inbound interface names (and truncated to 15 characters), providing some degree of uniqueness per interface configuration.
-Yet, currently, it is not possible to run multiple instances of the routing script concurrently because of a hard-coded routing table ID.
-This might be addressed in future versions.
+By default, the name for the temporary TUN device is constructed from the inbound interface names (and truncated to 15 characters), providing some degree of uniqueness per interface configuration.
+However, when running multiple instances of the routing script concurrently and the combined inbound interface names are too long, the truncated name is not unique anymore.
+In this case, specify a unique TUN device name to each instance by passing it as command line option.

 On exit, the script will reverse any routing changes made.
 However, if that fails due to an error in between, a blank state can always be reached by rebooting as the changes made by this script are not persistent.

 ## Emulator

 The emulator is meant to be run in a separate terminal after the routing has been set up.
 As of now, fixed per-packet delays, limited bandwidth and packet errors can be emulated.
 Note that the currently included Python3 script [emulator.py](emulator.py) serves as a minimal application example and placeholder for more sophisticated model-based emulation.
 Since asynchronous I/O using `asyncio` is a pain in Python and voids the purpose of providing an easy-to-understand example, the script reads and writes packets synchronously.
 Beware that this effectively creates a half-duplex first-in first-out link where incoming packets are only processed once the previous has left the emulator.
 Not being able to read a packet right when it arrives adds load-dependent delays (jitter); this will limit suitability for emulating low-latency connections.
-Improved asynchronous implementations may be included in the future.
+Improved asynchronous implementations might be included in the future.

 ### Usage